Synergistic Congregations:

 Partner Congregations Strategy

 We will invite up to 10 churches in a region to join us for an introductory luncheon where we will outline the work we hope to do in this project.
 Churches are invited to apply to be a cohort participant.
 We will select one congregation in each geographical region to serve as a “hub” church for these cohorts.
-In addition, four additional congregations from each region will be accepted into the cohort and will be invited to apply for subgrants of approximately $15,000 to support their work and travel related to their participation in these cohorts (see attached sample RFP summary).
+In addition, four additional congregations from each region will be accepted into the cohort and will be invited to apply for subgrants of approximately $15,000 to support their work and travel related to their participation in these cohorts.

 We will develop a community-based ministry podcast which will highlight the work and individual stories of these participating congregations.
 Each of the “hub’ churches will host a conference on faith and work in years 4 and 5 of the grant, we will host biannual conferences to engage participating congregations and their communities in the theology of faith and work and its application in their churches.